 1.)
 Why would Officer Habighorst need to question the arrestee when all the information was supplied to him?
 2.)
 Why would an alleged covert CIA field agent divulge his secret identity without hesitation?
 Further evidence contrary to Officer Habighorst's claim comes from Sgt.
 Jonas Butzman who was assigned to guard Shaw during the booking who said that Habighorst did not question Shaw and that the name 'Bertrand' was never spoken.

 In the movie, Stone shows the infamous 'LIFE' photo (Feb.
 21, 1964) of Oswald being doctored, that is, Oswald's head being pasted on somebody else's body; another piece of mere fictitious theorizing.
-LIFE's artists routinely outlined parts of the photo to clarify detail, such as the rifle.
-Oswald's wife Marina has also testified she took two photos, including this one.
+LIFE's artists routinely outlined parts of the photo to clarify detail, such as the rifle which accounts for why the picture might seem "doctored" in many published versions.
+Oswald's wife Marina has testified she took two photos, including this one.
+Oswald gave a copy of the photo to a friend before the Kennedy assassination and signed his name on the back.
+The handwriting has been examined and determined to be Oswald's.
 The Warren Commission investigators have one of the negatives.
 Experts have studied the photos and their grain structure, coming to the conclusion that the photos were not doctored in any way.

 Yes, but the quote is misleadingly taken out of context to further the suggestion that Lyndon Johnson was a warmonger.
 Stone got this quote from Stanley Karnow's book ('Vietnam: A History '), and the author has suggested that the line was indeed said during a late1963 White House reception to Joint Chiefs of Staff.
 But, the author claims that this was an example of LBJ giving different promises to different factions; LBJ was hoping to placate the brass so he could rally their conservative allies on Capitol Hill behind his liberal social agenda.
 At the same time, according to author Stanley Karnow, LBJ was also suggesting to members of Congress who were hesitant about Vietnam that he had no intention of getting immersed in that "damn pissant little country".
 Oliver Stone, in order to portray LBJ as a Southern-bred, drawling warmonger, lifted the quote out of context.